 Man does not consist of memory alone.
 He has feeling, will, sensibilities, moral being…It is here that you may find ways to touch him…In the realm of the individual, there is much you can do. — Alexander Luria

-- Download the October 2018 Lunch Menu for Members at Parklawn.
+- Download the December 2018 KC lunch menu for members at Parklawn.

-- Download the October Lunch Menu for TKC.
+- Download the December 2018 lunch menu for TKC.

 Sometimes it’s good to forget about what limits you and find something else to do.